6 Business Lessons to Take Into the Post-COVID World

 For example, many brands are adding value to their customers by launching social good programs in response to the pandemic.
 Charitable donations, support for small businesses, community-building, acts of kindness, and similar offerings are great ways to add value to your customers, and they can be just as—if not more—effective at driving sales as discounts.

-By using strategic offers like these to emphasise the value you’re providing, as opposed to the price of the product, you can influence greater customer loyalty and engagement without sacrificing margins.
+By using strategic offers like these to emphasize the value you’re providing, as opposed to the price of the product, you can influence greater customer loyalty and engagement without sacrificing margins.

 4. Winning businesses need real-time customer insight and high-powered activation capabilities.

-The COVID-19 pandemic caused a rapid transformation of consumer preferences and behaviours.
+The COVID-19 pandemic caused a rapid transformation of consumer preferences and behaviors.
 As outlined in EY’s Future Consumer Index, four consumer segments have emerged in response to the crisis:

 - Save and stockpile (35% of consumers): This segment is pessimistic about the long-term effects of the pandemic, and they’re concerned about the safety and wellbeing of their families.
 They’re buying up essential goods like food and over-the-counter medicines while spending less on luxury categories.